zhek1chan/Tasker/README.md

 How to start up Tasker?
 1. Clone repository from github
-2. Run in terminal command:
+2. Run in terminal commands:

    python -m venv .venv